 Students register for the MBC test(s) online in their private zone of the CEMS website.
+In 2018 the registration deadline is 15 August.
 For questions relating to the CEMS MBC test and languages in general, please contact the LBCG member.
 For help with registration for MBC tests or for administrative issues, please contact the CEMS MIM Programme Manager.